HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 The controllers can generate keypairs, add contact public keys, and decrypt/encrypt the messages.
 It also communicates with the Java encryption modules.

-The front end consists of the nickname input, andc
+The front end consists of the nickname input, and a top bar consists utilizing these features.
 ## Interaction between Windows and Android Platforms

 Initially, we used a conventional method to read file information and messages.
 This approach involved extracting the corresponding RSA key by checking for keywords in the file.
 However, we later switched to a unified JSON message format.
 JSON messages facilitate the transmission of the same information across multiple devices and languages more conveniently, avoiding compatibility issues between different languages.